dfinity/portal/docs/references/ic-interface-spec.md

 5. *Reserved ids*
   These have the form of `blob · 0x7f`, `0 ≤ |blob| < 29`.

-  These ids can be useful for applications that want to re-use the `textual-ids` but want to indicate explicitly that the blob does not address any canisters or a user.
+    These ids can be useful for applications that want to re-use the [Textual representation of principals](#textual-ids) but want to indicate explicitly that the blob does not address any canisters or a user.

 When the IC creates a *fresh* id, it never creates a self-authenticating id, reserved id, an anonymous id or an id derived from what could be a canister or user.

 #### Textual representation of principals {#textual-ids}